 Complete a pre-course essay of 1,500 words (plus or minus a maximum of 10%) titled ‘The Purposes of Assessment in Education’

 This guidance explains what we are looking for in the essay.
 Please note that there is no tutoring or other support available other than this guidance.

 Sources of information

-The recent change in national policy, away from National Curriculum levels to assessment without levels, has led to a number of publications which may be of relevance to your essay.
+The change in national policy, around 2015, away from National Curriculum levels to assessment without levels, led to a number of publications which may be of relevance to your essay.
 For example:

 How will we assess your essay?

 We will ask ourselves three questions when marking your work:

 We will give you brief feedback as to the suitability of your essay in demonstrating your readiness to study at level 7 (M-level).